mikeizbicki/ucr-cs100/tutorials/valgrind/README.md

 In the code above, we can see that we have allocated some memory using the ```new``` operator.

-When we run this program in Valgrind using the commands:
+You can run this program in Valgrind using the commands:

 ```
     $ g++ example1.cpp
-    $ valgring --tool=memcheck ./a.out
+    $ valgrind --tool=memcheck ./a.out
 ```